pkulchenko/ZeroBraneStudio/vera-remote-debugging.md

 - Run the scene.

-When you start this code on your Vera, the code `require('mobdebug').start('device-IP-address')` will initiate a remote debugging session, causing a new window to open on in the IDE showing the code being run on your Vera.
+When you start this code on your Vera, the code `require('mobdebug').start('IDE-IP-address')` will initiate a remote debugging session, causing a new window to open on in the IDE showing the code being run on your Vera.
 This session will continue until it is terminated or the `.done()` function is called.

 You **need to have the debugger server started** in the IDE (if it hasn't been started already) for this method to work.